DhanashriSaner/Hashnode_blogs/cll20n2rf000k09kw6l25fmwt.md

 ### **Step 4: Verify Containers**

-To make sure everything is up and running, execute the following command:
+Check whether the container is running or not, and execute the following command:

 ```plaintext
 docker ps